 6. Rising-falling and sitting

 Once you are comfortable with rising and falling and sitting exercises individually, you can combine them into one single meditation practice for a more complete insight meditation.

 Sit in a comfortable position and start with the rising and falling exercise.
-Before you start the rising and falling exercise, focus on your sitting posture for a moment, then proceed to start the rising and falling position.
+Before you begin the rising and falling exercise, focus on your sitting posture for a moment, then proceed to start the rising and falling position.
 All three steps should have an equal duration of time.
-Repeat the three steps and make a mental note of rising, falling and sitting in a sequence.
+Repeat the three steps and make a mental note of rising, falling, and sitting in a sequence.

 7. Rising-falling, sitting and touching